SolidLabResearch/Solid-Agent/documentation/ucp/README.md

 At the time of writing, however, no implementations exist that allow you to use an IDSA UCP to define access control over [Solid](https://solidproject.org/TR/protocol) resources.

 To enforce Usage Control Policies, two plugins ([AclPlugin](../../src/plugins/AclPlugin.ts) and [CronPlugin](../../src/plugins/CronPlugin.ts)) were implemented and an example rule ([CronRule](../../rules/usage-control/CronRule.n3)) was crafted for the [Solid Agent](../../README.md).
-[DemoUCPAgent.ts](../../src/demo/DemoUCPAgent.ts) contains a class **DemoUCPAgent** which configures the Solid Agent with these plugins and rule.
+[DemoUCPAgent.ts](../../src/demo/DemoUCPAgent.ts) contains a class **DemoUCPAgent** which configures the Solid Agent with these plugins and this rule.

 ## Demo